-One of my favorite concepts about the holiday is the idea of starting with a clean slate.
+This Wednesday evening marks the beginning of Rosh Hashana, the Jewish New Year.
+While it is a time of celebration, it is also a time for reflection and repentance.
+One of my favorite concepts about the Jewish New Year is the idea of starting with a clean slate.
 All past mistakes, hurts and transgressions are forgiven.

 But, unlike other religions, it isn’t God that you ask forgiveness from.
 God forgives everything.